Table of Contents

 - Essential Conditions:

-- Water: Needed for cell enlargement and enzymatic activities.
+- Water: Needed for cell enlargement, maintains cell turgidity, and a medium for enzymatic activities.

 - Other Factors: